88valleys/soundmap--tokyo/README.md

 - Filter livehouses by title.
 Future updates will include filtering by genre, location, or title.
 - Livehouses display instantly when searching by title.
-- Click on a livehouse to view more details.
+- Livehouses show links to the website, a Google Maps link and email (if available).
-- Add new livehouses by filling in the form provided.
+- Add new livehouses to the application and custom API through the Sidebar.jsx component.

 ## API